MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

   Connect-ExchangeOnline -Certificate <%X509Certificate2 Object%> -AppID "36ee4c6c-0812-40a2-b820-b22ebd02bce3" -Organization "contosoelectronics.onmicrosoft.com"
   ```

-  When you use the _Certificate_ parameter, the certificate need not to be installed on the computer where you are running the command.
-This parameter is applicable for scenarios where the certificate object is stored remotely and fetched at run-time during script execution.
+  When you use the _Certificate_ parameter, the certificate does not need to be installed on the computer where you are running the command.
+This parameter is applicable for scenarios where the certificate object is stored remotely and fetched at runtime during script execution.

 ## How does it work?